Eosn/IP-calculator/README.md

 Besides each line of code, there's the explanation in Brazilian Portuguese of the logic used and what is being done on each function.

-Trabalho solicitado pelos professores de Programação I e Redes de Computadores para Internet, Alessandra Aguiar Vilarinho e Gilmar Luiz Vassoler no Instituto Federal de Educação, Ciência e Tecnologia do Espírito Santo - Campus Serra.
-2017.
+Work requested by the professors of Programming I and Computer Networks for the Internet, Alessandra Aguiar Vilarinho and Gilmar Luiz Vassoler at the Instituto Federal de Educação, Ciência e Tecnologia do Espírito Santo - Campus Serra.
+November, 2017.
+Members of the group: Éllen Neves, #Maria Gabriela Tavares, Pedro Caio Miranda and Sidenir Junior.
+Bibliography: https://www.youtube.com/watch?v=mrbG8B6Gqfs&feature=youtu.be e professors in the programming and networking subjects.